2015 Woodworking Classes

 - Wood selection, preparation and the use of green wood to turn bowls.

-- Turning of bowls form green and seasoned wood.
+- Turning of bowls from green and seasoned wood.

 - Faceplate turning of flat surfaces such as tea tables through the making of a serving tray.